seunghunoh57/tictactoe/README.md

 # this builds the application
 npm run build

-# this command runs the tests
-npm run test

 # this command runs the linter
 npm run lint

+# this command runs the tests. this is the primary way to verify validity of the solution
+npm run test

 # this command runs the TicTacToe class using tsx. right now there are no outputs, this should not return anything
 npm run start
 ```

-for any issues, please contact me.
+Ror any issues, please contact me.